Ali-Al-Khuwaja/AliDevLog/README.md

 - **Project Showcases**: Highlights of the projects I'm working on, including code snippets and demos.
 - **Resources**: A collection of tools, libraries, and tutorials that I find helpful in my learning journey.

-Thank you for visiting GameDevBirds!
+Thank you for visiting AliDevLog!
 Happy coding!